kleene-project/docs/run/network/host.md

 executable d3acb03e0e5f and its container exited with exit-code 1
 ```

-Also note that publishing ports is not possible:
+And publishing ports is not possible:

 ```console
 $ klee run -p 8080 FreeBSD